-To provide learning, in a consistent and easily accessible manner the District will employ the use of a Learning Management System, [LMS].
+To provide learning, in a consistent and easily accessible manner the District will employ the use of a Microsoft TEAMS.
 This will allow for a daily "starting point" for parents, students, and teachers.
-SKOOLER is the LMS that has been chosen by the district.
 It will provide easy access for parent/teacher/student messaging, assignment, calendar, and grade book.
 Additionally, the program provides single sign on access to programs used often.
 This will prevent the need for students to re-enter credentials each time they access a program.